stevegrunwell/intro-to-ci-cd/slides/ci-cd-providers.md

 Many developers may be familiar or already using Jenkins.

 Travis CI is well-known among GitHub users.
+Branch CI is especially tailored towards WordPress developers.

 Some platforms even provide their own tools, including Bitbucket and what we're going to be using today: GitLab.